Board of Supervisors Chair Phyllis J. Randall

 About Chair Randall

 Phyllis J. Randall was elected Chair At-Large of the Loudoun County Board of Supervisors in November 2015 and reelected in November 2019.
 Her election was historic as she became the first person of color in Virginia’s history to be an elected chair of a county Board.

-From 2009-2011, Chair Randall served as Chair of Virginia’s Fair Housing Board under Governors Tim Kaine and Bob McDonnell.
+From 2009-2011, Chair Randall served as Chair of Virginia’s Fair Housing Board under former Governors Tim Kaine and Bob McDonnell.
 From 2014 to June of 2018, she served as Chair of Virginia’s State Board of Corrections under Governor Terry McAuliffe.

 By profession, Chair Randall is a mental health therapist, with substance dependence as her emphasis area.
-She has worked with justice-involved populations, both in and out of incarcerated settings, a career she has enjoyed for over fifteen years.
+She has worked with justice-involved populations, both in and out of incarcerated settings, a career she has enjoyed for over 20 years.

-She and her husband Thaddeus (T.W.) have lived in Loudoun since 2003, and are the proud parents of two sons, Ashon and Aaron.
+She and her husband Thaddeus (T.W.) have lived in Loudoun since 1993, and are the proud parents of two adult sons, Ashon and Aaron.